 Please note that YOUR REGISTRATION IS NOT COMPLETE until you have made payment.
 After completed the survey at the above link, please call Olga Platitsyna at 303.492.3032 with your credit card information.

 The first round consists of an online submission of a short deck formatted PowerPoint presentation.
 The submission requires teams to creatively analyze a particular issue (not the same for the final rounds).
-Teams, which consist of four students, will have two weeks to complete the case and return the deliverable to us for judging, which will be done by Colorado business professionals and professors.
+Teams, which consist of four students, will have 12 days to complete the case and return the deliverable to us for judging, which will be done by Colorado business professionals and professors.

 Semi-Final and Final Round